Rush MCP server

 How does it work?

-An MCP host is typically a coding assistant such as GitHub Copilot, VS Code, Trae, or Cursor.
+An MCP host is typically a coding assistant such as GitHub Copilot (usable directly in VS Code), Trae, or Cursor.
 But any kind of software tool could act as a client by implementing the MCP client protocol.

 An MCP server advertises a menu of capabilities to the client, which the client invokes using the protocol while performing its tasks.
 According to the specification, the server can run locally or as a remote cloud service.
-Its capabilities include resources (for example reading file contents, querying databases, reading log files, capturing screenshots), tools (for example running shell commands, modifying files, performing calculations), and prompts (exposing specific input forms to be shown to the end user).
+Its capabilities include:

 Rush provides a ready-made MCP server @rushstack/mcp-server that you can install in your monorepo.
 Its design goals were specifically tailored for large teams: